 Darzalex (daratumumab) is a laboratory-made antibody against a specific protein, CD38.
-It is approved by the U.S. Food and Drug Administration (FDA) for the treatment of newly-diagnosed, relapsed, and/or refractory myeloma patients, either alone or in combination with other approved treatments.
-It is developed and marketed by Janssen Pharmaceuticals as an injection into the bloodstream under medical supervision in the hospital.
+It is approved by the U.S. Food and Drug Administration (FDA) to treat newly diagnosed, and relapsed and/or refractory myeloma patients, either alone or in combination with other approved treatments.

 How does Darzalex work?

-Darzalex recognizes a cell surface protein called CD38, which is abundantly present on the surface of myeloma cells.
-It also is present on regulatory immune cells that diminish or suppress the activity of immune cells such as T cells and neutrophils that have the ability to act against malignant myeloma cells.
+Darzalex recognizes a cell surface protein called CD38.
+This protein is abundantly present on the surface of myeloma — also called multiple myeloma — cells.
+It is also present on regulatory immune cells that diminish or suppress the activity of such immune cells as T cells and neutrophils.
+These cells have the ability to act against malignant myeloma cells.

-Darzalex binds to malignant myeloma cells and induces their death.
-It also suppresses regulatory immune cells and allows the normal immune cells, including T cells, neutrophils, and others, to grow robustly, and identify and kill the malignant myeloma cells.
+Darzalex binds to multiple myeloma cells and induces their death.
+It also suppresses regulatory immune cells and allows other immune cells, including T cells and neutrophils, to grow robustly, and to identify and kill the myeloma cells.

 Darzalex in clinical trials

-A Phase 2, open-label clinical trial (NCT00574288) testing the safety and effectiveness of Darzalex was conducted in patients with multiple myeloma who had relapsed or was resistant to at least two previous therapies.
-In part 1 of this study, patients were infused with doses from 0.005 to 24 milligrams (mg) of Darzalex per kilogram (kg) of their body weight.
-In part 2 of the trial, 30 patients received 8 mg/kg of Darzalex and 42 patients received 16 mg/kg of Darzalex once weekly eight times, twice-monthly eight times, and once monthly for up to 24 months.
+Researchers conducted a Phase 2, open-label clinical trial (NCT00574288) testing the safety and effectiveness of Darzalex in patients with multiple myeloma who had relapsed or were resistant to at least two previous therapies.
+In part 1 of this study, patients received an infusion with Darzalex doses of 0.005 to 24 mg per kg of their body weight.
+In part 2, 30 patients were given 8 mg per kg of Darzalex, and another 42 patients 16 mg per kg of Darzalex, once weekly for eight times, twice-monthly eight times, and once monthly for up to 24 months.

-Results of the study were published in the New England Journal of Medicine.
-All doses were well-tolerated.
-The most common adverse events (side effects) were pneumonia and thrombocytopenia (low blood platelet counts).
-The overall response rate (ORR — the percentage of patients with complete or partial response) was 10% for the 8 mg/kg group and 36% for the 16 mg/kg group.
-The median progression-free survival (PFS) for the 16 mg/kg group was 5.6 months with 65% of the patients not showing any progression for up to 12 months.
-So, Darzalex monotherapy was found safe, well-tolerated, and effective in patients with heavily pretreated and refractory (hard-to-manage) myeloma.
+Study results were published in the New England Journal of Medicine.
+They showed that patients tolerated all doses well.
+The most common adverse side effects were pneumonia and thrombocytopenia (low blood platelet counts).
+The overall response rate (ORR, the percentage of patients with a complete or partial response to treatment) was 10% for the 8 mg per kg group, and 36% for the 16 mg per kg group.
+Median progression-free survival (PFS) for the 16 mg per kg group was 5.6 months, with 65% of the patients not showing any progression for up to 12 months.
+Researchers concluded that Darzalex monotherapy is safe, well-tolerated, and effective in people with heavily pretreated and refractory myeloma.

-A Phase 3 study (NCT02076009) compared a combination therapy regimen containing Darzalex, Revlimid (lenalidomide), and low-dose dexamethasone (DRd) with another regimen containing Revlimid and low-dose dexamethasone (Rd) only in 569 patients with relapsed or refractory multiple myeloma.
+A Phase 3 study (NCT02076009) compared a triple-combination therapy regimen of Darzalex, Revlimid (lenalidomide), and low-dose dexamethasone (DRd) with a double-combination regimen of Revlimid and low-dose dexamethasone (Rd) in 569 patients with relapsed or refractory multiple myeloma.

-Interim analysis of the results at 13.5 months was reported in the New England Journal of Medicine.
-They showed disease progression or death in only 18.5% of patients in the DRd group compared with 41% in the Rd group.
-The PFS rate at 12 months was 83.2% in the DRd group compared with 60.1% in the Rd group.
-The rate of complete response was 43% in the DRd group compared with 19.2% in the Rd group.
-In the DRd group, 22.4% of patients showed minimal residual disease, which is defined as one tumor cell per 100,000 white cells, compared with 4.6% for the Rd group.
+An interim analysis of the results at 13.5 months appeared in the New England Journal of Medicine.
+These early trial results found evidence of disease progression or death in 18.5% of patients in the triple-combination DRd group, compared to 41% in the Rd group.
+The PFS rate at 12 months was 83.2% in the DRd group and 60.1% in the Rd group.
+Complete response rates were 43% in the DRd group and 19.2% in the Rd group.
+In the triple-combination DRd group, 22.4% of patients showed minimal residual disease compared with 4.6% for the double-combination Rd group.
 The most common side effects were thrombocytopenia, anemia, and neutropenia.
-The researchers concluded that Darzalex significantly enhanced PFS when combined with Revlimid and dexamethasone in myeloma patients with relapsed and refractory disease.
+This trial’s researchers concluded that Darzalex significantly enhanced PFS when combined with Revlimid and dexamethasone in myeloma patients with relapsed and refractory disease.

-The results of a Phase 3 clinical trial (NCT02136134), also reported in the New England Journal of Medicine, showed that Darzalex in combination with Velcade (bortezomib), and dexamethasone was more effective in treating relapsed and refractory myeloma than the standard treatment regimen of Velcade and dexamethasone only.
+Researchers also published the results of a Phase 3 clinical trial (NCT02136134) in the New England Journal of Medicine.
+They showed that Darzalex in combination with Velcade (bortezomib) and dexamethasone was more effective in treating relapsed and refractory myeloma than the standard treatment regimen of Velcade and dexamethasone only.

-The results of an open-label Phase 1 study (NCT01998971) reported in the Blood journal showed that treatment of relapsed or refractory multiple myeloma patients who had already received two or more previous therapies with Darzalex in combination with Pomalyst (pomalidomide) and low-dose dexamethasone significantly improved PFS (survival time without the disease) and ORR (patients with complete or better response).
-At a median follow-up time of 13.1 months, the median PFS was 8.8 months and median ORR was 17.5 months.
+Results of an open-label Phase 1 study (NCT01998971) that included people with relapsed or refractory multiple myeloma, all who had already been given two or more previous therapies, were published in the Blood journal.
+They showed that treatment with Darzalex in combination with Pomalyst (pomalidomide) and low-dose dexamethasone significantly improved PFS and ORR.
+At a median follow-up time of 13.1 months, the median progression-free survival was 8.8 months, and median overall response rate was 17.5 months.
 The estimated 12-month survival rate was 66%.
-Moreover, 29% of patients with a complete response had minimal residual disease.
+In total, 29% of patients with a complete response had minimal residual disease.

-Another study published in the New England Journal of Medicine reported the results of a Phase 3 trial (NCT02195479) comparing the effect of a combination of Darzalex plus Velcade-Alkeran (melphalan)-prednisone (DVMP) and Velcade-Alkeran-prednisone (VMP) only in patients with previously untreated multiple myeloma who are ineligible for autologous stem-cell transplantation (ASCT).
-The study showed significantly improved PFS (71.6% vs. 50.2% at 18 months) and ORR (90.9% vs. 73.9%) in patients treated with Darzalex compared with patients treated with VMP only.
-Moreover, 22.3% of the patients in the Darzalex group were negative for minimal residual disease, compared with 6.2% in the VMP group.
+Another study, also published in the New England Journal of Medicine, reported the results of a Phase 3 trial (NCT02195479) in 706 previously untreated multiple myeloma patients (treatment naive) who were ineligible for autologous stem-cell transplantation (ASCT).
+All were treated either with a combination of Darzalex plus Velcade-Alkeran (melphalan)-prednisone (DVMP) or with a Velcade-Alkeran-prednisone (VMP) combination only.
+Results showed significantly improved PFS (71.6% vs. 50.2% at 18 months) and ORR (90.9% vs. 73.9%) in patients given Darzalex compared to those treated with VMP only.
+In the Darzalex group, 22.3% of patients were negative for minimal residual disease compared with 6.2% in the VMP group.

-Several clinical trials are ongoing in myeloma patients that include Darzalex.
+Several clinical trials are ongoing in multiple myeloma patients that include the use of Darzalex.

-For example, an open-label, multi-center, Phase 1b study (NCT01998971) is evaluating the safety, tolerability, and dose regimen of Darzalex when administered in combination with various treatment regimens such as Velcade plus dexamethasone (VD), Velcade plus Alkeran plus prednisone (VMP), Pomalyst plus dexamethasone (Pom-dex), Velcade plus Thalomid (thalidomide) plus dexamethasone (VTD), Kyprolis (carfilzomib) plus dexamethasone (CFZ-dex), and Kyprolis plus Revlimid plus dexamethasone (CFZRd).
-The study expects to enroll approximately 250 patients assigned non-randomly to all these different treatment regimens.
-The study includes treatment for a maximum of one year and follow-up for at least 15 months after the last patient receives the first dose of Darzalex.
-The study will seek to monitor clinical efficacy outcomes and safety throughout and is expected to be completed by Dec.
-31, 2020.
+Among them, an open-label, multi-center Phase 1b study (NCT01998971) is evaluating the safety, tolerability, and dosing of Darzalex given in combination with various treatment regimens.
+These include Velcade plus dexamethasone (VD), Velcade plus Alkeran and prednisone (VMP), Pomalyst plus dexamethasone (Pom-dex), Velcade plus Thalomid (thalidomide) and dexamethasone (VTD), Kyprolis (carfilzomib) plus dexamethasone (CFZ-dex), and Kyprolis plus Revlimid and dexamethasone (CFZRd).

-Darzalex was granted accelerated approval in November 2015 as monotherapy for patients with multiple myeloma who have received at least three prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent.
+The FDA gave accelerated approval to Darzalex in November 2015 as a monotherapy for multiple myeloma patients who previously received at least three prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent.

 Myeloma Research News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.